revbayes/revbayes.github.io/home/download.md

     ./bootstrap.sh --with-libraries=atomic,chrono,filesystem,system,regex,thread,date_time,program_options,math,serialization
     ./b2 link=static

-When it is done, something will like the following will be printed.
+When it is done, something like the following will be printed.
 You will need these paths for the next step.

 >    The following directory should be added to compiler include paths:
 >